FrederikvSvane/bachelor_projekt/docs/logs/development_log.md

 ## Week 2 (10. feb to 17. feb )

 - Made a webscraper in python to extract publically available data of future court cases in Denmark.
 In short we now have a bunch of real-world test data for our project.

+## Week 3 (17. feb to 24. feb)

+- Made some core implementations in form of domain/model components i.e. appointment, jduge, meeting, room and schedule classes.
+Furthermore we made a prototype to version 1 of the solution, which were modelled a little oversimplified.